 On December 7, 2001, a complaint entitled Benak v.
 Alliance Capital Management L.P. and Alliance Premier Growth Fund ("Benak Complaint") was filed in federal district court in the District of New Jersey against Alliance Capital and Premier Growth Fund alleging violation of the ICA.
 The principal allegations of the Benak Complaint are that Alliance Capital breached its duty of loyalty to Premier Growth Fund because one of the directors of the General Partner of Alliance Capital served as a director of Enron Corp. ("Enron") when Premier Growth Fund purchased shares of Enron and as a consequence thereof the investment advisory fees paid to Alliance Capital by Premier Growth Fund should be returned as a means of recovering for Premier Growth Fund the losses plaintiff alleges were caused by the alleged breach of the duty of loyalty.
 Plaintiff seeks recovery of certain fees paid by Premier Growth Fund to Alliance Capital.
 Subsequently, between December 21, 2001, and July 11, 2002, five complaints making substantially the same allegations and seeking substantially the same relief as the Benak Complaint were filed against Alliance Capital and Premier Growth Fund.
 All of those actions were consolidated in federal district court in the District of New Jersey.
 On January 6, 2003, a consolidated amended complaint entitled Benak v.
-Alliance Capital Management L.P. was filed containing allegations similar to those in the individual actions, it does not name Premier Growth Fund as a defendant.
+Alliance Capital Management L.P. was filed containing allegations similar to those in the individual complaints and alleging violation of the ICA.
+While the Benak Consolidated Amended Complaint seeks relief similar to that requested in the individual actions, it does not name Premier Growth Fund as a defendant.
 On February 7, 2003, Alliance Capital moved to dismiss the Benak Consolidated Amended Complaint.
 That motion is pending.